 The presence of analytes at key decision levels in all Acusera controls will not only ensure test system performance across the clinical range but will further aid consolidation and maximise laboratory efficiency by eliminating the need to purchase additional and often expensive low or high level controls.

-Working stability and product shelf life are important considerations for any lab when choosing which quality control material is best suited to their needs.
+Working stability and product shelf life are important considerations for any lab when choosing which internal quality control material is best suited to their needs.
 Labs often spend up to one month validating new material, a process which can be minimised by opting for a control with an extended shelf life.
 At Randox our lyophilised controls have a shelf life of up to four years and our liquid controls a shelf life of up to two years from the date of manufacture ensuring continuity of lot supply and ultimately reducing the need for expensive new lot validation studies.

-Each of our controls will have its own reconstituted or open vial stability, some of the analytes will have limitations, however we pride ourselves on not misleading customers with false claims.
+Each of our third party controls will have its own reconstituted or open vial stability, some of the analytes will have limitations, however we pride ourselves on not misleading customers with false claims.
 The extended open vial and reconstituted stabilities will help laboratories to minimise waste and reduce costs.

 Randox Acusera is a world leading manufacturer of true third party controls providing a cost effective, high quality solution for any lab – regardless of their size or budget.
-Designed to provide an unbiased, independent assessment of performance, our controls have not been manufactured in line with, or optimised for use with any particular reagent, method or instrument helping you to easily meet ISO 15189 recommendations.
+Designed to provide an unbiased, independent assessment of performance, our internal quality controls have not been manufactured in line with, or optimised for use with any particular reagent, method or instrument helping you to easily meet ISO 15189 recommendations.

 ISO 15189 states that the “use of independent third party control material should be considered, either instead of, or in addition to, any control materials supplied by the reagent or instrument manufacturer.”